 How is the decision made about what type and how much support my child will receive?

-The SENCO will take advice from all professionals involved with the child alongside the views of parents and the child, if appropriate.
-The best package of support will be identified by the SENCO and pastoral team, liaising as necessary with the Senior Leadership Team, and then acted on accordingly.
+The SENDCO will take advice from all professionals involved with the child alongside the views of parents and the child, if appropriate.
+The best package of support will be identified by the SENDCO and pastoral team, liaising as necessary with the Senior Leadership Team, and then acted on accordingly.

 How are parents involved in the school and how can I be involved?

 The Governing Body has the appropriate number of parent governors to act as a link between the school and all parents.
-Parents are kept informed about teaching and other events through weekly newsletters (Grange Farm Grapevine), open day sessions for new parents, information events held at parents’ evenings (eg, calculation methods used in school, use of IPADs, internet safety etc).
+Parents are kept informed about teaching and other events through weekly emailed newsletters (Grange Farm Grapevine), open day sessions for new parents, information events (eg Read/Write/Inc sessions for parents).
 When children start Foundation 2, meetings are held to inform parents of our teaching and learning ethos as well as our expectations and how best to support children at home.
-Miss Clapham, our Foundation Stage Leader, and the foundation class teachers also make home visits for all children who are new to Nursery or Reception.
-Across school we hold ‘Welcome to the Year Group’ meetings at the beginning of a new school year to give general information out to parents.
-We also have special assemblies such as celebration assemblies throughout the year to which parents are invited.
-Our Learning Challenge Curriculum often involves children in class presentations to parents to show their work, particularly at the end of a topic.
-FOGF (Friends of Grange Farm) is a group of staff and parents who work together to organise a calendar of fun events for the children which also raises money to provide extra equipment/activities for our children.
-All parents are welcome to become part of FOGF.
+Miss Clapham, our Foundation Stage Leader, and the Foundation class teachers also make home visits for all children who are new to Nursery or Reception.

 Who can I contact for further information?